 Earlier interest in the application of UV for disinfection was originally centred on potable water.
-Today, many different liquids are disinfected by UV light, including effluent, process water, sugar solutions, brine solutions, starch solutions, drainwater and ultrapure water.
+Today, many different liquids are disinfected by UV light, including waste water, process water, ballast water, irrigation water, drainwater and ultrapure water.

 UV light has proved to be a very "clean" alternative to those disinfection methods which use chemical agents such as chlorine, chlorine dioxide or ozone.
 Unlike these methods, UV does not produce any disinfection-by-products (DBPs).
-Even the formation of trihalomethanes (THMs), which is the result of pre- and or post-chlorination, can be reduced if chlorine is replaced by UV treatment.
+Even the formation of trihalomethanes (THMs), AOC/DOC, which is the result of pre- and or post-chlorination, will be reduced if chlorine is replaced by UV treatment.
 In addition, UV light normally has no effect on the taste, smell or colour of the liquid.